 What can we make of all this?
 What should a caring Europe stand for and what should it bring forth?
-First of all, in the economic domain a caring Europe should be about convergence in prosperity32.
+First of all, a caring Europe should be about convergence in prosperity.
 If market integration, EU economic and budgetary surveillance and EU cohesion policy lead to upward economic convergence, they offer part of the answer.
 Should we go further, and propose to combine binding rules on minimal income protection, hic et nunc, supported by transfers from richer to poorer regions?
-Current political discussions illustrate that, even within the Eurozone, financial transfers seem like a political no-go area for some of the richer Member States.
-33 Does this mean that, meanwhile, we are totally stuck?
+Current political discussions illustrate that, even within the Eurozone, financial transfers seem like a political no-go area for some of the richer Member States.28 Does this mean that, meanwhile, we are totally stuck?
 A minimal condition for a caring Europe, that attempts to upscale minimum income protection, is that it should help the poorer Member States, not just by opening up markets and implementing successful macro-economic policies at the EU level, but also by putting at their disposal generous Structural Funds for the foreseeable future (possibly even more generous than they are today).
-Simultaneously, a caring Europe would put positive pressure on poorer and richer
+Simultaneously, a caring Europe would put positive pressure on poorer and richer Member States to gradually improve the overall quality and efficiency of their welfare regimes (introducing conditionality with regard to aspects of social inclusion policy in the European Social Fund may be a possibility to develop more leverage).
+Meanwhile, existing strategies - notably Europe 2020 - should be taken seriously and given real bite (this means that budgetary and macro-economic policies should serve the social investment goals of Europe 2020).
+If this were the overall context, then the prospect of gradually introducing a more binding EU framework on minimum income protection may become realistic and useful, for the political reasons indicated above and as a measure to increase the quality and efficiency of domestic social systems.
+Fundamentally, enhanced solidarity within Member States cannot be